swissi2000/Centroid-ProbeApp-V3/docs/ATCsetup.md

 ;------------------------------------------------------------------------------
-; Add Commands here that need to happen after getting Tool from ATC ;------------------------------------------------------------------------------ ; Retrieve parked Dust Boot?
+; Add Commands here that need to happen after getting Tool from ATC ;------------------------------------------------------------------------------ ; Add Command to Retrieve parked Dust Boot if needed
+; Add Command to Retract Tool Rack if "Keep Rack Extended" option is used

 ;------------------------------------------------------------------------------
 ; Return to Position where M6 Tool Change command was issued